AGI Core Architecture

 agi_core.apps

-Helper mixins for app metadata, dataset manifests, and path helpers that every <app>_project imports.
-If you add a new manager or need an app to opt-in to common validation, start here.
+Helper mixins for app metadata, dataset manifests, and path helpers that app managers can import from their project root.
+If you add a new manager or need an app to opt in to common validation, start here.

 agi_core.streamlit

-Shared Streamlit widgets (status panels, history view, deploy dialogs) used by EXECUTE/EXPLORE/EDIT.
+Shared web interface widgets (status panels, history view, deploy dialogs) used by PROJECT/ORCHESTRATE/WORKFLOW/ANALYSIS.
 Keeping them here avoids circular imports from the page packages.

 agi_core.telemetry

-Structured logging, run-history helpers, and wrappers used by AGI.run to emit consistent events back to Streamlit and the CLI mirrors.
+Structured logging, run-history helpers, and wrappers used by AGI.run to emit consistent events back to the web interface and the CLI mirrors.

 agi_core.services